BattletechModders/BT-FYLS/README.md

 Another option is `preserveFullLogging`.
 If this is enabled then an additional file will be created in your Mods folder: `output_log.txt`.
 It will be similar to what the vanilla game logs in full but without some of the annoying shit, and with timestamps.

+### Setup Development

+Copy FYLS.csproj.user.template as FYLS.csproj.user and modify the ReferencePath to point to your Battletech' "Managed" folder that contains all required DLL depednencies.

 ### Special Super Thanks!

 @m22spencer for some extra good logging code and PR